Ramji Londonwaley: Plot

-Ramji replies to Samira that he will use his £50,000 competition money to build an English school in his village so no one will be illiterate.
-Samiras granny gives her passport and a ticket so she can join ramji.
-After 10 months his restaurant is ready in India and his sister has had a baby.
+Ramji however decides not to stay in UK.
+He explains to Samira that he will use his £50,000 competition money to build an English school in his village so no one will be illiterate.
+Samira decides to join Ramji in his return to India.
+After 10 months, his restaurant is ready in India.
+His sister is happy and now has just had a baby.
 In the meantime, they are all waiting for a mystery guest to inaugurate the restaurant.
-This turns out to be Amitabh Bacchan and the movie ends with him cutting the ribbon.
+This turns out to be Amitabh Bachchan, and the movie ends with Bachchan cutting the ribbon.